RjNayak/apache_airflow_datapipeline/README.md

 ## Features

-Data pipeline;\ The Data pipeline collects, transforms and stores the data to database
+Data pipeline: The Data pipeline collects, transforms and stores the data to database

-Flask service endpoint;\ The Flask service provides easy way to query top 5 favourite drop-off location for a specific pick-up location for a specific month
+Flask service endpoint: The Flask service provides easy way to query top 5 favourite drop-off location for a specific pick-up location for a specific month

 ## Technologies